 5. What are The Most Notable Differences Between Java and C++?

-This is one of the most basic Java developer interview question.
+This is one of the most basic Java developer interview questions.
 Each candidate should be able to highlight the differences between each language.
-Notably, they should highlight how Java is machine and platform independent, whereas C++ programs solely run on the machines in which they are compiled.
+Notably, they should highlight how Java is machine and platform-independent, whereas C++ programs solely run on the machines in which they are compiled.

 Also, Java internally uses pointers (C++ allows users to use them inside the program).
 Of course, these are two of many possible differences the developer may highlight with their answer.
 Other areas they may discuss include (but are not limited to) the design goal for each, what each is used for (i.e. system vs. application programming), the inheritances, the operating overload, and the hardware.
 There is software available, such as the Java Development Kit by Oracle, that helps developers learn these differences.
 When asking Java interview questions such as this one, provide them with ample time to answer.

-6. What is Main Method in Java and Why Is It Static?
+6. What is the Main Method in Java and Why Is It Static?

-Main method is the starting point for Java Virtual Machine (JVM).
+The main method is the starting point for Java Virtual Machine (JVM).
 This is a relatively simple question.
-However, you can test the developer a little more by asking them a more specific questions about Java main method, such as asking them to explain why it is static.
-The answer: it is static to avoid ambiguity.
+However, you can test the developer a little more by asking them more specific questions about Java main method, such as asking them to explain why it is static.
+The answer: is static to avoid ambiguity.